 Did you know puberty, pregnancy, and menopause are the most significant neurological transitions in women's lives?

-Towards a neuroscience-informed coaching practice
+Neuroscience-informed coaching practice

 Neuroscience provides a compelling lens through which coaches may view their client's thoughts, feelings and behaviour.